Jimmy Haslam: Pilot Flying J

-Community involvement
+Philanthropy

 Haslam's civic involvement includes service on the board of directors of Anderson Media Corporation.
 He also has served on the boards of the United Way of Greater Knoxville, Lakeshore Park in Knoxville and the National Association of Truck Stop Operators (NATSO).
 In addition, Haslam served as honorary chair of the Boys & Girls Clubs of Cleveland campaign committee and as campaign chair for Knox Area Rescue Ministries and United Way of Greater Knoxville.

 In 2006, he served as Tennessee statewide campaign chair for the United States Senator Bob Corker and in 2012, he served as Statewide Finance Chairman for Tennessee Governor Bill Haslam, his brother.
 Haslam was inducted into the Junior Achievement of East Tennessee Business Hall of Fame in 2007, and in 2010, he was named a recipient of the Ernst & Young Entrepreneur Of The Year award for the Southeast region.
 In 2013, the University of Tennessee recognized Haslam with the Distinguished Alumnus Award.
 He is the co-founder of the Haslam Scholars Program for premier honor students at the University of Tennessee.

+In 2001, Jimmy and Dee Haslam founded Haslam Giving, a nonprofit organization that includes the Haslam 3 Foundation, the Columbus Crew Foundation, and the Cleveland Browns Foundation.
+The Haslam 3 Foundation provides funding to community organizations in Ohio and Tennessee.

+Haslam has provided endowments for the creation of the Haslam Sports Innovation Center at University Hospitals, the Haslam Family Section for Cardiovascular Genetics and the Haslam Family Endowed Chair in Cardiovascular Medicine at the Cleveland Clinic, and the Haslam College of Business at University of Tennessee.

 Sports ownership

-NFL
+National Football League

 Haslam bought a minority interest in the Pittsburgh Steelers in 2008.
 In 2012, he reached an agreement with Browns owner Randy Lerner to purchase the franchise for $1 billion.
 The Browns were valued at $977 million in 2011 by Forbes magazine, 20th in the NFL.
 NFL rules prohibit ownership in multiple teams and so Haslam sold his interest in the Steelers.
 The Haslams' purchase of the Browns was unanimously approved by the 32 teams in the NFL on October 12; the sale itself closed thirteen days later.

-Since officially taking over the Browns seven games into the 2012 season, and through the end of the 2020 regular season, Haslam has a 44-94-1 record as team owner (including going 0-16 in 2017), but had his first winning season in 2020 when the Browns went 11-5, and won his first postseason game as Browns owner when they defeated the Steelers 48-37 in the Wild Card round of the 2020–21 NFL playoffs.
+Since officially taking over the Browns seven games into the 2012 season, and through week 5 of the 2024 regular season, Haslam has a 70-123-1 record as team owner, but had his first winning season in 2020 when the Browns went 11–5, and won his first postseason game as Browns owner when they defeated the Steelers 48–37 in the Wild Card round of the 2020–21 NFL playoffs.